 (Full disclosure: The author of this PEP is an RPM packager active in the Fedora Linux distro.)

 The INSTALLER file is also made optional, and specified to be used for informational purposes only.
 It is still a single-line text file containing the name of the installer.

-This file was added to distinguish projects installed by the Python installer (pip) from ones installed by other package managers (e.g. dnf).
+This file was originally added to distinguish projects installed by the Python installer (pip) from ones installed by other package managers (e.g. dnf).
 There were attempts to use this file to prevent pip from updating or uninstalling packages it didn't install.

 Our goal is supporting interoperating tools, and basing any action on which tool happened to install a package runs counter to that goal.